Jack R. Peterson: Incel podcast

 He previously ran the "Incelcast", wherein he interviewed incels and discussed how they came to their position.
 His podcast also discussed the hikikomori phenomenon in Japan and the likelihood of the same thing happening in the Western world.

 Views on incels

 He believes that involuntary celibacy is a social phenomenon rather than a movement and has described online communities as support groups for discussing depression and loneliness.
 Peterson describes incels as commonly being males in their late teens who are shy.

 Peterson has compared the demonization of inceldom to the generalizations and subsequent xenophobic and Islamophobic sentiments faced by Muslims in the aftermath of Islamist violence.

 Personal life

 Peterson's birth name is Kalerthon Demetro.

 Peterson first stumbled upon the manosphere at the age of 11 on 4chan.

 Education

-According to the Daily Beast, Peterson dropped out of High School.
-He subsequently attended the Chicago Academy for the Arts and dropped out during the first semester.
+According to the Daily Beast, Peterson dropped out of the Chicago Academy for the Arts.

 Relationships

 Despite claiming to be incel, Peterson has stated that he has had a girlfriend in the past, yet claims it was not a productive relationship.